MAiKo26/MAiKo26/README.md

 ### Hi there 👋

-- I'm a Software Engineer from Tunisia
+- I'm a Software Developer from Tunisia
 - I'm currently doing a Masters in Computer Science and Electronics